KanadShee-18/authentication-by-nextauth/README.md

 ## Custom Register Page:

-- First, in the app folder create a route for register: app > register > page.tsx
+- First, in the app folder create a route for register: app > auth > register > page.tsx

 ```ts
 import RegisterForm from "@/components/auth/register-form";